oreillymedia/production-resources/styleguide/index.md

 <p>Avoid wholesale changes to the author’s voice—for example, changing the first-person plural (the royal “we”) to the first-person singular or the second person.
 However, do try to maintain a consistency within sentences or paragraphs, where appropriate.</p>
 </li>
  <li>
-  <p><strong>We advise using a conversational, user-friendly tone that assumes the reader is intelligent but doesn’t have this particular knowledge yet—like an experienced colleague onboarding a new hire.
-First person pronouns, contractions, and active verbs are all encouraged.</strong></p>
+  <p>We advise using a conversational, user-friendly tone that assumes the reader is intelligent but doesn’t have this particular knowledge yet—like an experienced colleague onboarding a new hire.
+First person pronouns, contractions, and active verbs are all encouraged.<strong>(Copyeditors: please check with your production editor if you wish to suggest global changes to tone.)</strong></p>
  </li>
 <li>
 <p>Companies are always singular.
 So, for example, “Apple emphasizes the value of aesthetics in its product line.
 Consequently, it dominates the digital-music market” is correct.
 “Apple emphasize the value of aesthetics in their product line.
 They dominate the digital-music market” is <em>not</em>.
 (Also applies to generic terms “organization,” “team,” “group,” etc.)</p>